 If you are going to be hand milking, you want teats that are big enough to comfortably milk.
 Also, the "orifice" (hole the milk comes out of) is important.
 If the hole is tiny, it will take forever to milk the doe.
 A doe can have big teats but small orifices so it's always good to "test milk" a doe your are considering purchasing for a milker.
 Teats can get bigger over time, orifices don't usually get any better.
 I have not found orifice size to be genetic, but teat size is.

-Mastitis Test on hand at all times.
+If you have dairy goats, you should keep a California Mastitis Test, or something similar, on hand at all times.
 You need to be able to test your goats for mastitis.

-How long before a doe is due to kid will she start making her udder?
+- How long before a doe is due to kid will she start making her udder?

 Be aware that every doe and every situation is different.
 You estimate a general amount of time, but this can vary greatly.
 Yes, it would be nice to know an exact length of time, but this is really impossible to give.